 XGS Series appliances have a dual-processor architecture, which combines a multi-core x86 CPU with a dedicated Xstream Flow Processor for hardware acceleration.
 The Xstream Flow Processor is a Network Processing Unit (NPU), which accelerates trusted traffic flow, freeing up resources on the host CPU for resource-intensive tasks, such as TLS inspection and deep packet inspection.

-After inspecting the initial packets in a connection, the x86 CPU offloads trusted traffic to Xstream FastPath, which runs on the dedicated Xstream Flow Processor specifically designed for FastPath operations.
+These appliances deliver firewall and IPsec acceleration in 19.0 and later versions.
+After inspecting the initial packets in a connection, the x86 CPU offloads trusted traffic to FastPath, which runs on the dedicated Xstream Flow Processor specifically designed for FastPath operations.
+Additionally, these appliances perform IPsec acceleration, offloading encryption and decryption to FastPath.
+This enables the XGS Series appliances to deliver higher processing efficiencies.

-Traffic for a connection flows in the stateful firewall mode initially.
-The firewall stack processes (SlowPath processing) the first packet in the ingress and egress stages as follows:
+A summary of how SlowPath processes the first packet in the ingress and egress stages is as follows:

-Ingress stage: The firewall stack performs a stateful inspection on the initial packet of a connection.
+Ingress stage: SlowPath performs stateful inspection on the initial packet of a connection.
 It does the following during the ingress stage:

-Transfer to the DPI engine: After the firewall stack processes the first ingress packet, it transfers the packet to the DPI engine.
-The DPI engine enforces security policy decisions and transfers the packet back to the firewall stack.
+Transfer to the DPI engine: After SlowPath processes the first ingress packet, it transfers the packet to the DPI engine if security policies apply to the traffic.
+The DPI engine enforces the security policy decisions and transfers the packet back to SlowPath.

-Egress stage: The firewall stack does the following during the egress stage:
+Egress stage: SlowPath does the following during the egress stage:

 The packet is then forwarded to its destination.

-Offload to FastPath: After one packet from each direction passes through Sophos Firewall, the firewall stack fully classifies the flow and programs a connection cache in FastPath.
+After SlowPath fully classifies the flow and decides that the flow is eligible for offload, it programs a connection cache in FastPath.
 Subsequent packets in the connection are offloaded to FastPath.

-After the offload, the firewall stack continues to manage the connection, requiring the CPU to handle the connection rate.
-If traffic can’t be offloaded for any reason, the firewall stack continues to process the packets in the connection.
+After the offload, SlowPath continues to manage the connection, which requires a small amount of x86 CPU involvement.
+If traffic can't be offloaded for any reason, SlowPath continues to process the packets in the connection.

-After reassembling packets received on the SFOS interface, the firewall stack drops malformed packets, including those with TCP/IP protocol anomalies, such as malformed headers and those that don’t meet specifications, such as TCP time-outs, maximum segment size, and retransmissions.
+After reassembling packets received on the SFOS interface, SlowPath drops malformed packets, including those with TCP/IP protocol anomalies, such as malformed headers and those that don't meet specifications, such as TCP time-outs, maximum segment size, and retransmissions.

-The firewall stack allows incoming packets from existing RED tunnels.
-These are connections from Sophos Firewall to a Remote Ethernet Device (RED) or site-to-site connections between two Sophos Firewall devices using a layer 2 tunnel.
+SlowPath allows incoming packets from existing RED tunnels.
+These are connections from Sophos Firewall to a Remote Ethernet Device (RED) or site-to-site connections between two Sophos Firewall devices using a layer 2 RED tunnel.

-The RED core engine in Sophos Firewall decrypts traffic from the remote office to the head office and transfers it to the firewall stack to implement firewall and NAT rules.
+The RED core engine in Sophos Firewall decrypts traffic from the remote office to the head office and transfers it to SlowPath to implement firewall and NAT rules.

-For outgoing traffic from the head office to the remote office, the firewall stack implements firewall and NAT rules and then transfers the traffic to the RED core engine for encryption.
+For outgoing traffic from the head office to the remote office, SlowPath implements firewall and NAT rules and then transfers the traffic to the RED core engine for encryption.
 After encrypting the traffic, the RED core engine forwards traffic to the remote office.
 RED traffic isn't offloaded to FastPath.

 Traffic bypasses DoS protection checks for exceptions specified in DoS bypass rules.
 Traffic related to DoS checks isn't offloaded to FastPath.

-The firewall stack checks IP addresses based on the advanced threat protection (ATP) database.
-If Sophos Firewall is configured as the DNS server, the firewall stack also checks the domain names with the ATP database.
+SlowPath checks IP addresses based on the advanced threat protection (ATP) database.
+If Sophos Firewall is configured as the DNS server, SlowPath also checks the domain names with the ATP database.
 If it finds the IP addresses or domain names in the database, it takes the action specified in the ATP module.

-The firewall stack matches a firewall rule based on the following traffic criteria:
+SlowPath matches firewall rules based on the following traffic criteria:

 If none of the firewall rules match the criteria, the default "Drop all" rule (ID 0) applies, and the packets are dropped.
 Traffic is blocked if the matching firewall rule has its action set to drop or reject.

 For traffic with the firewall rule action set to accept, the connection is tagged with the firewall rule ID and the security policies specified in the rule, such as web filter, application filter, IPS, and QoS policies.
-The firewall stack also flags logging and antivirus scanning, if specified in the firewall rule.
+SlowPath also flags logging and antivirus scanning if they're specified in the firewall rule.

 If the user identity remains unknown, the connection is dropped, and the captive portal is shown to the user.
-After the user signs in through the captive portal, the user identity becomes available, and the firewall stack processes the initial packet.
+After the user signs in through the captive portal, the user identity becomes available, and SlowPath processes the initial packet.

-The default routing precedence in Sophos Firewall is static route, SD-WAN policy route, VPN route.
+The default routing precedence in Sophos Firewall is static route, SD-WAN route, VPN route.

-IPsec connections are used for site-to-site and remote access tunnels.
+IPsec connections are used for site-to-site (policy-based and route-based) and remote access tunnels.

-After the DPI engine enforces security policies, egress traffic is handed over to the firewall stack.
-The firewall stack then processes traffic exiting Sophos Firewall.
+After the DPI engine enforces security policies, egress traffic is handed over to SlowPath.
+SlowPath then processes traffic exiting Sophos Firewall.
 The processing flow in the egress stage is as follows:

-After the first packet of every connection flows through the firewall stack, a classification decision is made.
-Traffic that doesn’t require DPI engine processing and meets all other criteria for FastPath eligibility is offloaded to FastPath.
+After a complete handshake or the first packet of every connection flows through SlowPath, a classification decision is made.
+Traffic that doesn't require DPI engine processing and meets all other criteria for FastPath eligibility is offloaded to FastPath.

 The user space contains the following modules: